Get a free, no obligation personal loan quote with rates as low as 6.99%

 People with disabilities lead fulfilling lives – however, they might experience a bit more difficulty in doing certain activities or interacting with others and the world around them.

 In Canada, over 2.3 million people over the age of 15 have a disability.
 Nova Scotia has the highest number of people with a disability than any other province in Canada.
-In Nova Scotia, 30% of the population, or 229,430 people, all have at least one disability
+37.9% of the Nova Scotian population (over the age of 15) have at least one disability

 The majority of people with disabilities in Nova Scotia are over the age of 65 (41%), but still, disabilities appear in people of all ages.
-While Nova Scotians with disabilities experience obstacles that others without disabilities do not, there is support available to assist with the struggles of disabilities.
+While Nova Scotians with disabilities experience obstacles that others without disabilities do not, the Nova Scotia Disability Support Program offers support.

 • Intellectual disabilities